 Azure is not secure – This is simply not true.
-Microsoft is a global IT security leader and takes security very seriously, invests over a $1 billion in cyber security and defence every year, and employs 100,000 security specialists working 24/7.
+Microsoft is a global IT security leader and takes security very seriously, invests over a $1 billion in cyber security and defence every year, and employs over 3,000 security specialists working 24/7.
 They handle billions of user logins every day and millions of IT platforms run in Azure, allowing them to react to emerging threats faster than ever.
 They also employ automated systems, built on artificial intelligence, to identify and stop attacks before they cause damage or access to private data.

 But that’s not all.
 Your data is encrypted while stored and while being accessed, and Microsoft does not have access to your data.
 Azure Active Directory is a first-in-class identity platform that is used by millions of people using Microsoft 365 every day and Azure is protected by the very same thing.
 Azure Security Center is free for Azure users and provides recommendations for improving your security posture – something you don’t get when running your own servers.

 Azure is expensive – At first glance Azure can look expensive compared to buying a server and running it on-premises, but that’s comparing two things which are not quite the same.
 With Azure, you only pay for what you use and the cost includes everything: a secure physical building where your systems run, the electricity and cooling, all of the other IT equipment that’s needed, super-fast internet connections, operating system (Windows or Linux) licenses and everything else.